gioelecrispo/wor/README.md

-# Trajectory Tracing in Complex and Long Static Handwritten Signatures
+# Trajectory Tracing in Complex and Long Static Handwriting

 1. [Installation](#installation)
 2. [Run the code](#run-the-code)